tableau/document-api-python/README.md

   - Database Name
 - Getting Field information from data sources and workbooks
   - Get all fields in a data source
-  - Get all feilds in use by certain sheets in a workbook
+  - Get all fields in use by certain sheets in a workbook

 We don't yet support creating files from scratch, adding extracts into workbooks or data sources, or updating field information